jenncamacho/Hospital_Readmissions/README.md

 ### 6. Deployment/Recommendations:
 - Implement the model in a production environment.
 - Plan and monitor the model's performance over time.
-- Document the process and results for future reference and .
+- Document the process and results for future reference and iteratively make improvements based on the model data.

 ## Final Recommendation and Summary: